 Responsible breeders buy healthy parent dogs.
 They provide the dogs with a comfortable, clean, and safe environment.
-Professional breeders know that it’s really important to perform genetic testing before breeding the dogs.
-Screening tests help breeders check the genetic status of parent dogs and make sure that the dogs can produce healthy puppies that will not have serious health problems in the future.
+Professional breeders know that it’s essential to perform genetic testing before breeding the dogs.
+Screening tests help breeders check the genetic status of parent dogs and ensure that the dogs can produce healthy puppies that will not have serious health problems.
 All puppies must be vaccinated and dewormed before moving to their new home.

-During the meeting, you should watch closely the breeder and the dogs.
+During the meeting, you should watch the breeder and the dogs closely.
 Try to answer the following questions.
 Is the environment clean and odour-free?
 Does the breeder demonstrate a true passion for parent dogs and puppies?
 How do the dogs react to the breeder and strangers?
 Are they friendly and non-aggressive?
-Keep in mind that the dogs and their puppies should not be afraid of visitors.
+Remember that the dogs and their puppies should not be afraid of visitors.

 The price of Australian Shepherd puppy raised from a reputable breeder can be expensive.
-However, buying a low priced puppy is not an option.
-If someone offers you the Australian Shepherd puppy at a very low price, think twice before buying it.
-A low price can be a warning sign that you are dealing with a puppy mill.
-Puppy mills are usually run by negligent breeders who exploit dogs in order to produce hundreds of puppies and make as much money as possible.
+However, buying a low-priced puppy is not an option.
+If someone offers you an Australian Shepherd puppy at a low price, think twice before buying it.
+A low price can signal that you are dealing with a puppy mill.
+Puppy mills are usually run by negligent breeders who exploit dogs to produce hundreds of puppies and make as much money as possible.
 These breeders keep their dogs in awful conditions.
-As a result, the vast majority of puppies born in such conditions are sick.
-Make sure that your Australian Shepherd puppy doesn’t come from such a terrible place.
+As a result, most puppies born in such conditions are sick.
+Ensure your Australian Shepherd puppy doesn’t come from such a terrible place.

 In most cases, puppy mill dogs end up in pet stores or are sold online.
 And parent dogs are left behind with the only purpose – to produce more puppies.
 These dogs feel miserable and abandoned.
-The unhappy dogs that don’t get love and care are simply unable to produce happy and healthy puppies.
+The unhappy dogs that don’t get love and care cannot produce happy and healthy puppies.
 Hopefully, you agree with that.

-In addition, Aussie puppies that come from puppy mills suffer from a variety of health issues including
+In addition, Aussie puppies that come from puppy mills suffer from various health issues.